MrR0807/Java_Notes/Learn Docker - Fundamentals of Docker 18.md

 Containers leverage a lot of features and primitives available in the Linux OS.
 The most important ones are **namespaces and cgroups**.
 All processes running in containers **share the same Linux kernel** of the underlying host operating system.
 This is fundamentally different compared with VMs, as **each VM contains its own full-blown operating system.**

+### Architecture

+---
+**Docker Engine**
+Rest Interface -> libcontainerd; libnetwork; graph; plugins

+**containerd + runc**

+**Linux Operating System**
+Namespaces (pid, net, ipc, mnt, ufs); Control Groups (cgroups); Layer Capabilities (Union Filesystem: Overlay, AUFS, Device Mapper); Other OS Functionality.
+---

+We have the Linux operating system with its cgroups, namespaces, and layer capabilities as well as other functionality that we do not need to explicitly mention here.
+Then, there is an intermediary layer composed of containerd and runc.
+On top of all that now sits the Docker engine.
+The Docker engine offers a RESTful interface to the outside world that can be accessed by any tool, such as the Docker CLI, Docker for Mac, and Docker for Windows or Kubernetes to just name a few.

+### Namespaces

+A namespace is an abstraction of global resources such as filesystems, network access, process tree (also named PID namespace) or the system group IDs, and user IDs.

+If we wrap a running process, say, in a filesystem namespace, then this process has the illusion that it owns its own complete filesystem.
+This of course is not true; it is only a virtual FS.
+From the perspective of the host, the contained process gets a shielded subsection of the overall FS.
+It is like a filesystem in a filesystem.

+The same applies for all the other global resources for which namespaces exist.
+The user ID namespace is another example.
+Having a user namespace, we can now define a user jdoe many times on the system as long at it is living in its own namespace.

+**The PID namespace is what keeps processes in one container from seeing or interacting with processes in another container.** A process might have the apparent PID 1 inside a container, but if we examine it from the host system, it would have an ordinary PID, say 334.

+### Control groups (cgroups)

+Linux cgroups are used to limit, manage, and isolate resource usage of collections of processes running on a system.
+Resources are CPU time, system memory, network bandwidth, or combinations of these resources, and so on.

+### Union filesystem (UnionFS)

+The UnionFS forms the backbone of what is known as container images. **UnionFS is mainly used on Linux and allows files and directories of distinct filesystems to be overlaid and with it form a single coherent file system.** In this context, the individual filesystems are called branches.
+Contents of directories that have the same path within the merged branches will be seen together in a single merged directory, within the new, virtual filesystem.
+When merging branches, the priority between the branches is specified.
+In that way, when two branches contain the same file, the one with the higher priority is seen in the final FS.

+### Container plumbing

+The basement on top of which the Docker engine is built; we can also call it the container plumbing and is formed by the two component **runc and containerd.**

+#### Runc
+Runc is a lightweight, portable container runtime.
+It provides full support for Linux namespaces as well as native support for all security features available on Linux, such as SELinux, AppArmor, seccomp, and cgroups.

+Runc is a tool for spawning and running containers according to the Open Container Initiative (OCI) specification.

+#### Containerd
+Runc is a low-level implementation of a container runtime; containerd builds on top of it, and adds higher-level features, such as image transfer and storage, container execution, and supervision, as well as network and storage attachments.
+With this, it manages the complete life cycle of containers.

+# Chapter 4.
+Creating and Managing Container Images